elements-storage/ZXPInstaller/docs/publish-a-release.md

 # How to publish a release

+*This document is a reminder for the project contributors.*

 1. Be sure you’ve merged your changes into `master`.

 1. If you haven’t already, the version number in `[package.json](../package.json)` and commit your change.